Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure | Marketing.Legal™

 Understanding the Law Regarding Disclosure Obligations When Selling a House Perceived As Haunted

-Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure In the case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, a seller was subsequently sued by the buyer when the seller spread rumours that the house was haunted and that such was a detail the seller failed to previously disclose to the buyer.
+Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure The case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, suggests that a seller who jokes about selling a haunted house may be subsequently sued by the buyer for failure to disclose the haunted status.
 Subsequently, the buyer brought at a lawsuit and alleged that the haunted house rumour caused reduced realty value due to the stigma arising from such a rumour as well as for the failure of the seller to disclose the haunted status during the sales negotiations with the buyer.

 The Law